Skip to main content

 decimals: "18",

-// The minimum economically meaningful amount in the asset (string)
+// Minimum economically meaningful amount in the asset. (string)

 quantum: "1",